1864 United States presidential election in New York

 The 1864 United States presidential election in New York took place on November 8, 1864, as part of the 1864 United States presidential election.
 Voters chose 33 representatives, or electors to the Electoral College, who voted for president and vice president.

-New York voted for the National Union candidate, Abraham Lincoln, over the Democratic candidate, George B. McClellan.
+New York voted for the National Union candidate, incumbent Republican president Abraham Lincoln and his running mate Andrew Johnson.
+They defeated the Democratic candidate George B. McClellan and his running mate George H. Pendleton.
 Lincoln won the state by a bare margin of 0.92%.

+Although he lost the state, New York would prove to be McClellan's fourth strongest state after Kentucky, New Jersey, and Delaware.